ziyiwu9494/garage/docs/user/implement_env.md

 In the rest of this section, we will walk through an example of implementing a point robot environment using our framework.
-A more complete version of this environment is available as `garage.envs.PointEnv`.
+A more complete version of this environment is available as :class:`PointEnv`.

 We will implement a simple environment with 2D observations and 2D actions.
 The goal is to control a point robot in 2D to move it to the origin.
 We receive